-In today’s digital world, where mobile games and video consoles dominate children’s playtime, ancient traditional games have gradually faded from memory.
+In today’s digital world, where mobile games and video consoles dominate children’s playtime, traditional ancient games have gradually faded from memory.
 These games, once an essential part of childhood, encouraged physical activity, creativity, and social interaction.
 While they may seem simple, they taught important life skills like teamwork, strategic thinking, and patience.

 In this blog post, we’ll explore the top 10 ancient games that have been forgotten by kids in the mobile era, shedding light on their significance and why they deserve to be revived.